gargum/ESP-BLE-HID/README.md

 Features and settings that existed in the original project this repo is a fork of are still available:
 You don't have to declare `SQUIDHID squidboard;` before using `squidboard.setName("NAME")` and `squidboard.setBatteryLevel(100)`!
 You can instead change `SQUIDHID squidboard;` to `SQUIDHID squidboard("NAME", "MANUFACTURER", 100);`.
 (Names longer than 15 characters will be truncated.)
-By default the battery level will be set to 100%, the device name will be `ESP32 Keyboard` and the manufacturer will be `Espressif`.
+By default the battery level will be set to 100%, the device name will be `SquidHID` and the manufacturer will be `SquidHID`.

 There is also a `setDelay` method to set a delay between each key event.
 E.g. `squidboard.setDelay(10)` (10 milliseconds).
 The default is `8`.
 The `setDelay` feature is to maximize compatibility between any devices created using this library, and any underpowered hardware or legacy applications one may wish to use.